bestchains/installer/README.md

 $ kubectl create ns u4a-system

 # 2. edit charts/cluster-component/values.yaml to replace '<replaced-ingress-node-name>'
-# with the K8S node name that will install the ingress controller, so update the value of deployedHost
+# with the K8S node name that will install the ingress controller, so update the value of deployedHost, and remember the IP address of this host, will use it at the next step.

 ingress-nginx:
   # MUST update this value
   deployedHost: &deployedHost
     k8s-ingress-nginx-node-name

-# you should also update the image address if you're using a private registry
+# you should also update the image address if you're using a private registry, then you should replace 'hub.tenxcloud.com'(or the image name) with your private registry.

 # 3. install cluster-component using
 $ helm install cluster-component -n u4a-system charts/cluster-component